-COBA members play a vital role in the success of the UK television sector, which is increasingly a “mixed ecology” of public and private sector broadcasters.
-The multichannel sector is one of the fastest growing part of the UK television industry:
+COBA members play a vital role in the success of the UK television sector, which is increasingly a “mixed ecology” of public and private sector broadcasters and on-demand services.
+The sector is one of the fastest growing part of the UK television industry:

 - The multichannel sector is worth £4 billion a year to the UK economy, and has been crucial in establishing the UK as a leading global television hub, home to more channels than any other European country.